csmets/Server-Driven-UI/docs/actions.md

 union Action = CopyToClipboard | URILink | GoToHomeScreen | OpenDialog | OpenMenu
 ```

-What you want to avoid is having the following:
+What you want to avoid is having the following in your action:

 ```graphql
 type OpenMenu {